-Fake coronavirus treatments peddled by Jim Bakker Show denounced by FTC
+Fake coronavirus treatments peddled by 'Jim Bakker Show' denounced by FTC

 The products included teas, essential oils and colloidal silver, according to the FTC.

+Also on Monday, the Department of Justice cautioned businesses against any antitrust actions like price fixing when it comes to protective health equipment like face masks.

+"The Department of Justice stands ready to make sure that bad actors do not take advantage of emergency response efforts, healthcare providers, or the American people during this crucial time," Attorney General Bill Barr said in a statement.
+"I am committed to ensuring that the department’s resources are available to combat any wrongdoing and protect the public."

-Amy Weidner of Herbal Amy told FOX Business the following in response to the letter: "First, we are not selling any treatment products.
+Amy Weidner of Herbal Amy told FOX Business the following in response to the FTC letter: "First, we are not selling any treatment products.
 We sell herbs and within the herbal product description I simply quoted an herbalist.
 That quote has been removed to adhere to the FDA requirements."

 "Because it's an all natural herbal product, the FDA does not want me to quote anyone saying anything in the product description that would insinuate that it treats, mitigates or cures any diseases," Weidner said.